serokell/subnetgen/README.md

 Generate IPv4 and IPv6 subnetworks.

-The underlying idea behind this program is to make sure networks are
-composable: say, so that someone can daisy-chain VPNs, local networks, and it will all still work without shadowing and all peers will be adressable.
+Rationale behind this program is to make sure networks are composable: say, so that someone can daisy-chain VPNs, local networks, and it will just work while also keeping all peers addressable.

 IPv6 subnetworks are [RFC 4193][] (ULA) conformant.